CronCats/docs/content/docs/example-counter.md

 [View Full Source](https://github.com/Cron-Near/contracts/tree/main/examples/counter)

-Increase or decrease an integer every 30 minutes with croncat!
+Increase or decrease an integer every 30 minutes with CronCat!
 This example shows how a task can have recurring execution and you can view state that is changing over time (the count increases!).

 ## Contract Source Example